leherv/VRPersistence/README.md

 ## How to setup
 You need at least Docker Engine Release 18.06.0 (due to docker-compose file format v3.7) and docker-compose installed.
 Be sure to check out the .env file.
 The sensible parts of the service are configured via the environment.
-Normally the .env file would not be part of the repository (I know), but as everything runs locally Docker and is not accessible from outside, there is no problem with it.
+Normally the .env file would not be part of the repository (I know), but as everything runs locally in Docker and is not accessible from outside, there is no problem with it.
 If you want to change the setup you could for example remove postgres from the docker-compose.yaml and run your own database locally.
 You would just have to update the variables in the .env file accordingly.

 1. Execute *docker-compose up*